-- ■ £60.000
+- ■ £60,000

 - 100% of your earnings if you earn less than £60,000

 - £3,600 if you have very low or no earnings

 Please note that the level of your annual allowance may be lower than the standard amount if you're a high earner or you start to draw on any of your pension pots.

 Each tax year runs from 6 April to 5 April the following year.
-Please visit retirement.fidelity.co.uk/allowances for further information.

 Typically, any annual allowances you don't use in one tax year can be carried forward for up to three tax years.
 It's your responsibility to check that the contributions you make are within these allowances and therefore eligible for tax relief.